RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ![](images/license/lic-details.png)

-At the bottom of the page you can find the License Key required to start using DBeaver EE.
+At the bottom of the page you can find the License Key required to start using DBeaver.
 There are two options how to copy your License Key from the personal account:

 1)Press the **COPY TO CLIPBOARD** button, then press OK.
 The license text will be copied to the clipboard.